Pets in public housing

 - honey bees

-- any other animal declared to be livestock - you should read the Livestock Act 2008.
+- any other animal declared to be livestock - read the Livestock Act 2008.

 You cannot keep pets for breeding or commercial purposes without written consent from the Department of Local Government, Housing and Community Development.